 Augusta National Golf Club – Augusta, Georgia

 It was gardener Dennis Redmond that was responsible for building the plantation house back during the 1850s that is the clubhouse for this classic golf course.
+You can also start your own business by getting an LLC in Georgia.
 It was one of the first-ever concrete poured buildings within the southern part of America, which is why it has been able to stand the test of time and eventually become the clubhouse.

 Whisper Rock Golf Club – Scottsdale, Arizona

 As Trent Rathbun, general manager, states, this clubhouse was designed in order to fall in line with the traditional values of golf, as well as making it look as if it had been there for much longer than it actually had.
 The architect that was responsible for delivering this outcome was Douglas Fredrikson, with the vernacular design of the southwest.

 Indian Creek Country Club – Indian Creek, Florida

 The cathedral-like clubhouse was designed in 1929 by the Swiss architect, Maurice Fatio.
 Due to it being so well received, it was emulated by so many other golf courses throughout America, thus becoming something of a standard vernacular.

 Boasting an impressive 80,000 square feet and a $70 million price tag, this clubhouse was designed by the architects and planners, Swaback Partners.
 The building is a bold marriage between travertine, limestone, and other earthy materials, and large modernist angles that make it perfectly fit its desert surroundings.